-You can download these NCERT Solutions for Class 10 English in PDF format, through the links provided below.
-Given below is a brief description of the prose included under NCERT Solutions for Class 10 English Chapter 4.
+You can download these NCERT Solutions for Class 10 English in PDF format through the links provided below.
+Given below is a brief description of the prose lesson included under NCERT Solutions for Class 10 English Chapter 4.

 A Question of Trust (Prose)

 In this story, students learn about a thief called Horace Danby.
 He had a successful business of making locks with two helpers at his disposal.
-Every year, Horace would rob a safe and secretly bought the books he loved through an agent that would last him for twelve months.
+Every year, Horace would rob a safe and secretly buy the books he loved through an agent that would last him for twelve months.
 This time however, he decided to rob the Shotover Grange house.
 After reaching there, when he was about to unlock the safe, a young lady caught him red-handed.
 She assured him to let him go and not call the police only if he helped her to procure the jewels from inside the safe.
 He opened the safe, gave her the jewels and went away happily.
-After two days, the police arrested him for the robbery of jewels at Shotover Grange as his fingerprints were all over the place.
+After two days, the police arrested him for stealing jewels at Shotover Grange, as his fingerprints were all over the place.
 Locked in prison, Horace often thought of the charming, clever young lady who was in the same profession but tricked him cleverly.
-Since then, he would often get angry when anyone talked about ‘honour among thieves’.
+Since then, he often got angry when anyone talked about ‘honour among thieves’.

 What does Horace Danby like to collect?